-Even with scholarship availability, some families find the cost of a private school education too high.
-A private high school, for example, costs an average of $13,030 per year.
+Even with scholarship availability, some families find the cost of a private school education too high A private high school, for example, costs an average of $13,030 per year.

 Public School Overview

-Every child has their educational struggles.
+Every child has educational struggles.
 Whether it’s trouble with math or difficulty writing, the pace of public school education is so rapid that lagging behind even a little bit can lead to problems.

-Furthermore, since teachers are responsible for more students in the classroom, they’re often overworked.
+Furthermore, teachers are responsible for more students in the classroom, so they’re often overworked.
 So even if your child does need help, their teacher may not have the time or energy to offer additional assistance.